victorshinya/go-cloud/README.md

 ## Run locally

-First things first, you need to install [Golang](https://golang.org) and quick set up the local environment (your computer), before you run app locally.
+Before you run the app, you need to install [Golang](https://golang.org) and quick set up the local environment (your computer).
+Install [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/) if you want to start using the second option (modular and no "works on my machine").
+After the installation and set up, you will be able to run the following code:

 ### Using Golang CLI